amandadwal/amandadwal.github.io/_projects/1_project.md

     </div>
 </div>

+- In Australia, there is a more dramatic uptick in low-carbons and a downturn in fossil use in electricity production.

+- Solar and wind are the main drivers of this growth.

-### SUMMARY
+#### SUMMARY

 The main question we are trying to address is: How does the electricity mix Of Australia compare to the EU, and in future which source of electricity should we invest more in?

 - We found that the current dominant sources of electricity in Australia and the EU are coal and gas.

 - Australia remains heavily dependent on coal compared to the EU.

 - There is a continued decline in coal use and growth in wind and solar in both regions.

-We suggest that Australia should further diversify its energy mix by accelerating the transition to low-carbon sources, following the approach of European Union and as a participator in international climage negotiations (Loynes KL,2017).
+We suggest that Australia should further diversify its energy mix by accelerating the transition to low-carbon sources, following the approach of the European Union and as a participator in international climate negotiations (Loynes KL,2017).

 ### REFERENCES

 ATS (2008) Australian treaty series, Kyoto Protocol to the United Nations Framework Convention on Climate Change (Kyoto, 11 December 1997) - [2008] ATS 2.
-Available at: https://www.austlii.edu.au/au/other/dfat/treaties/ATS/2008/2.html (Accessed: 13 September 2024).
+Available at: https://www.austlii.edu.au/au/other/dfat/treaties/ATS/2008/2.html

 ATS (2016) Australian treaties Series, PARIS AGREEMENT (PARIS, 12 DECEMBER 2015) - [2016] ATS 24.
-Available at: https://www.austlii.edu.au/cgi-bin/sinodisp/au/other/dfat/treaties/ATS/2016/24.html?stem=0&synonyms=0&query= (Accessed: 16 September 2024).
+Available at: https://www.austlii.edu.au/cgi-bin/sinodisp/au/other/dfat/treaties/ATS/2016/24.html?stem=0&synonyms=0&query=

 Loynes KL (2017) Climate change-the international approach, Parliament of Australia.
-Available at: https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/pubs/BriefingBook45p/InternationalApproach (Accessed: 14 September 2024).
+Available at: https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/pubs/BriefingBook45p/InternationalApproach

 Ritchie H and Rosado P(2020) - “Electricity Mix” Published online at OurWorldinData.org.
-Available at: 'https://ourworldindata.org/electricity-mix' (Accessed: 12 September 2024).
+Available at: 'https://ourworldindata.org/electricity-mix'

 Ritchie H, Rosado P and Roser M (2023) OWID/energy-data: Data on energy by our world in Data, GitHub.
-Available at: https://github.com/owid/energy-data (Accessed: 12 September 2024).
+Available at: https://github.com/owid/energy-data